 When you think about reaching the masses, what comes to mind?
 When you want to educate people, where do you turn?
 Here in Las Vegas Abundant Peace UCC has turned to the media and has started a weekly radio program called “PEACE TALK.”
 Topics will include a number of outreach-related issues, among them homelessness.
 In addition to being broadcast live on both an AM and a FM station, it will be streamed live online so anyone, anywhere, can listen in.
 So, starting Thursday, May 26, 2016, tune in weekly to PEACE TALK on Las Vegas’ station KKVV on 1060AM or 101.5FM or online at www.kkvv.com.

 ACTIVITIES & EVENTS

 Westmoreland Congregational United Church of Christ is happy to offer free sleeping space and basic accommodations for any UCC groups coming to DC for marches.

 A Lenten Prayer Retreat for people who think praying is weird – March 25

 Mindfulness has been liberated from religion.
 UCC Pastor Jim Burklo’s new book liberates religion with mindfulness.

 March 3-5, 2017 ❤ ❤ Marriage Enrichment Weekend At The Inn at Morro Bay led by Marta Nielsen and Steven Mabry

 Is there a Members-In-Discernment (MID) in your conference you want to bring to General Synod in Baltimore?

 ECUMENICAL & INTERRELIGIOUS

-The latest Ecumentical and Interfaith news brought to you by the joint Ecumenical and Interfaith Relations Committee of the Southern California Nevada Conference, United Church of Christ , and the Pacific Southwest Region, Disciples of Christ.
+The latest Ecumenical and Interfaith news brought to you by the joint Ecumenical and Interfaith Relations Committee of the Southern California Nevada Conference, United Church of Christ , and the Pacific Southwest Region, Disciples of Christ

 More ECUMENICAL & INTERRELIGIOUS